bmusical/bmusical/README.md

-### Hi there 👋 First shot at creating a Git profile.
+### Hi there 👋 Specializing in Blazor because I love it.
 I've been developing software commercially since the days of the mainframe when COBOL ruled.
 After cutting my teeth with Burroughs, DEC/VAX and HP3000's, I stepped aboard the Microsoft Train from DOS 2.0 forward.
 I was an early MCP and MCSD, and have stayed informed as these products all developed, using some here and there